safe-ride-AI/unsafe-passenger-detection/functionalReq.md

 ---

-## FR4 — Overcrowding Check

-The system shall determine whether a detected vehicle is overcrowded based on a predefined person count threshold.
-If the number of persons detected outside the vehicle exceeds the threshold, the vehicle shall be considered overcrowded.
-Overcrowding status shall trigger subsequent processes, including number plate detection and violation data capture.

 ## FR5 — Number Plate Detection and Recognition
 After identifying an **overcrowded vehicle** and its type, the system shall: